Nicholas Ferrar: Virginia Company

-The Ferrar family was deeply involved in the London Virginia Company.
+The Ferrar family was deeply involved in the Virginia Company of London.
 His family home was often visited by Sir Walter Raleigh, half-brother of Sir Humphrey Gilbert.
 Upon returning to London, Ferrar found that the family fortunes, primarily invested in Virginia, were under threat.

-Ferrar entered the Parliament of England, serving briefly as Member of Parliament for Lymington in 1624.and worked with Sir Edwin Sandys.
+Ferrar entered the Parliament of England, serving briefly as Member of Parliament for Lymington in 1624, and worked with Sir Edwin Sandys.
 They were part of a parliamentary faction (the "country party" or "patriot party") that seized control of the government's finances from a rival "court faction", and were grouped around Robert Rich, 2nd Earl of Warwick.
 The court faction supported Sir Thomas Smythe (or Smith), also a prominent member of the East India Company.
 Smythe as treasurer of the Virginia Company from 1609 to 1620 encouraged the governor to end evangelisation of Native Americans and expand tobacco culture.

 Ferrar wrote a 16-page pamphlet criticising Smythe's management.
 Smythe (as he spelt his name) was criticised by rivals for allegedly skimming profits, but an investigation revealed no wrongdoing and he continued to enjoy the support of the king.
 The argument ended with the London Virginia Company losing its charter after a court decision in May 1624.